 To implement this method, especially in a case where the set of possible triples has large cardinality, the researcher needs to account for the fact that this is a problem of multiple testing.
-If decisions about the individual hypotheses are based on the unadjusted marginal p-values, pure sampling error will eventually lead the researcher to find triples in the sample where the null hypothesis of equilibrium beliefs can not be rejected, even if this is not true in the population.
+If decisions about the individual hypotheses are based on the unadjusted marginal p-values, pure sampling error will eventually lead the researcher to find triples in the sample where the null hypothesis of equilibrium beliefs cannot be rejected, even if this is not true in the population.
 Bonferroni's correction is a simple and well-known approach to adjust p-values for multiple testing.
-The survey paper by Romano, Shaikh, and Wolf (2010) describes recent developments based on resampling that result in an improved ability to reject false hypotheses.
+The survey article by Romano et al. (2010) describes recent developments based on resampling that result in an improved ability to reject false hypotheses.